 - The power can be adjusted over a 9-stop range in 1/10 increments.

 - Flash Freeze Mode is available, where the flash duration can be as short as 1/19,000 of a second.
 (I didn’t test this during any of the photo sessions where I used the B1 units.)

-- For a more thorough description of the specs (and the price), here is the B&H link: Profoto B1 500 AirTTL flash.
+- For a more thorough description of the specs (and the price): Profoto B1 500 AirTTL flash units (vendor)

 These units are easy to use, and easy to set up.
 The controls are mostly self-evident, and a few minutes scanning the instruction manual, will have you up and running.
 As you can see from the photographs, the B1 flashes are near-identical to the D1 units.
 The flash-head is flat in the front, which might make the use of gels easier, although the heat might be a problem with a gel.

 The battery is truly light-weight and compact.
 There is also a check button to see how much power you have left.

 using the Profoto B1 on photo shoots

 When I got my hands on two of the brand-new Profoto B1 units for testing purposes, I was quite excited to try them out on various photo sessions that I was shooting for my next book on portrait photography.